Essential Oils: Some Things to Consider

 - Do not take them internally

 - Dilute them in a carrier oil and use very small amounts

-- Avoid using them for children under about 12 years of age and never for toddlers or babies
+- Avoid using them for the very elderly, for children under about 12 years of age, and never for toddlers or babies